-As the Parliamentary Budget Officer (PBO), it is my distinct pleasure to introduce the third annual Work Plan.
-As outlined in the Parliament of Canada Act2, this report describes the Office's priorities and resource allocation strategy for the 2020-21 fiscal year.
+I am pleased to present the sixth annual work plan for the Office of the Parliamentary Budget Officer (the Office).
+As outlined in the Parliament of Canada Act,2 this report describes the Office's priorities and resource allocation strategy for the 2023-24 fiscal year.

-The Office of the Parliamentary Budget Officer (the Office) is committed to serving Parliament with integrity and professionalism through the provision of independent, credible and non-partisan financial and economic analysis on a timely basis.
-Since I took on the role of the PBO in September 2018, the Office has continued to work diligently to promote greater budget transparency and accountability.
+The Office is committed to serving Parliament with integrity and professionalism through the provision of independent, credible and non-partisan economic and financial analysis on a timely basis.
+In the coming transparency and accountability.